cybertomp-framework/cybertomp-framework.github.io/_posts/2025-11-12-community-launch.md

 Over the past months, we have received numerous requests from researchers and cybersecurity management practitioners worldwide to make the CyberTOMP framework more open and collaborative.
 Today, we are excited to announce that this vision is becoming a reality.

 The **CyberTOMP framework is now open to the community**, enabling the integration of features and improvements developed by experts across the globe.
-This step aims to foster innovation while maintaining the integrity and consistency that organizations—especially public entities—require.
+This step aims to foster innovation while maintaining the integrity and consistency that organizations, especially public entities, require.

 ***